oxidized-playground/exercises-solutions/README.md

 # exercises

+## 0. Introduction

+You can run the tests either in vscode by clicking Run / Run Tests inline in the rs files.
+Alternatively you may use `cargo run` / `cargo test`` to execute the assignments.

+All exercises require you to create an implementation for them.
+Some require you to add arguments to the function in order to match the tests.

-## Rustlings
+## 1. Variable

-  ### Variable (5 min)
 Example with one variable, reader has to add another with a different type Try to modify the variable after declaration and print the new value

-  ### Primitive types (1 min)
+## 2. Primitive types

-  ### Functions (10 min)
-    Return syntax - Last expression is returned
-    Return type syntax

-  ### Strings (5 min)
+## 3. Functions
+Introduces function syntax and implicit return line.
+This exercise is split in 4 parts to help you run tests before all code is valid rust syntax.
+Note that tests have to be enabled to validate your implementation!

+## 4. Strings
+Introduction of strings, managed in heap and immutable references somewhere in memory.

-  ### Can it go smaller (10 min)
+## 5. Can it go smaller

-## Comprehensive rust (15 - 20 min)
+The Cargo exercise, can you trim a rust binary to a smaller size?
+Add compiler flags to strip information you do not need to run the binary.
+In the solution of this exercise we have a creative work around to trim it down, can you approach that?

+## 6. Library

+Larger exercise to put all learnings into action.

+  - Library implementation to manage books
-  - Use rustdoc to view documentation on a book
+  - Use rustdoc to view documentation on the code
-  - Library implementation
-  - Run clippy
+  - Run clippy to check your code (`cargo clippy`)
   - Create a test that verifies the oldest book in the library

-## TCP Challenge (10)

-  - Connect to online ALTEN environment and post a message
-  - TODO: TODO: IMPLEMENT RATE LIMIT OR THIS WILL GO WRONG